Jujonet/PiCloud/README.md

 network attached storage drive.

 ## Requirements
-- A Raspberry Pi with a share named "raspi" with public access
+- A Raspberry Pi (tested on RPi 2)
-- A Western Digital MyCloud (or other network drive)
+- A Western Digital MyCloud (or other network drive) with a share named "raspi" with public access

 ## Before starting
 Please note that creating the image and writing it to the MyCloud may take